ilyastepanovs/Project1/README.md

 ## Description

 In current project presented several unit tests for Yandex-Practicum learning classes.
-Orinal Yandex-Practicum repository is abalible on [yandex-repo](https://github.com/yandex-praktikum/QA-java-diplom-1).
+Orinal Yandex-Practicum repository is abalible at [yandex-repo](https://github.com/yandex-praktikum/QA-java-diplom-1).

 * in the project has covered four classes: Bun, Burger, Ingredient, IngredientType;
 * was used parameterized tests and mocks;